aws/aws-nitro-enclaves-acm/cdk/README.md

     - Support for `NGINX` and `Apache` **server types**.
     - Support for `Amazon Linux 2 (AL2)` and `Amazon Linux 2023 (AL2023)` **AMI types**,
     - [**Nitro Enclave compatible instance types**](https://aws.amazon.com/ec2/nitro/nitro-enclaves/faqs/#:~:text=Which%20instance%20types%20are%20supported,with%20only%201%20CPU%20core.) only.
-- Attaches instance profile with ACM role.
+- Attaches instance profile to the instance.
 - Configures the web server to use ACM for Nitro Enclaves.

 #### Outputs: